-I was finally able to get over that traumatic experience (I guess it was more embarassing than traumatic) when my wife and I decided to get an above ground pool this past year.
+I was finally able to get over that traumatic experience (I guess it was more embarrassing than traumatic) when my wife and I decided to get an above-ground pool this past year.
 The first time I hopped into it (I’m a big guy so I use the term “hopped” very loosely) I noticed that I was able to float effortlessly on my back for the first time in my life!

 When I tried to give my kids some pointers on how to float I was told, “Dad…you just float because you’re fat.”

 Which lead me down a rabbit hole of research to try and find out if fat people really do float better than skinny people and, if so, why?
 One of the main reasons I decided to find out was to impress my kids but, since that rarely seems to happen, I figured I’d share the information here with you as well!

 So Do Fat People Float?